Mermade/jgeXml/README.md

 # jgeXml
 The Just-Good-Enough XML Parser

-jgeXml provides routines to parse XML (both pull and push modes are supported), to write XML and to convert XML to JSON.
+jgeXml provides event-driven routines to parse XML 1.0 (both pull and push modes are supported), to write XML and to convert XML to JSON.

+An experimental jpath builder is included for querying JSON objects, including those converted from XML.

 The code has no dependencies on other modules or native libraries.